tiffany1576/personal_portfolio/Capstone/README.md

 Additionally, NDC codes can expire.
 When looking at historical prescription data, it is possible to miss some opioids if matching on NDC codes only.
 The data from the FDA is updated daily, and expired codes are purged during updates.

-I used the list of drugs from the FDA opioid data to flag transactions in the RX data if the product_FDA_name contained any of the names of these opioid medications.
+I used the list of drugs from the FDA opioid data to create a list of drug names to then flag transactions in the RX data if the product_FDA_name contained any of the names of these opioid medications.

 In this way, I have cross mapped opioid rx using both name and NDC.

 With cleaning, I have one dataframe, merged_df, that contains all the prescription data and whether or not the prescription is for an opioid and if so, is it for an opioid used in substance abuse disorder treatment?

+Enrollment data was sourced from both CMS and the KY Cabinet for Health and Family Services.

 ### Models <a id = 'models'></a>